Sijaaz/tech241-linux/task.md

 The specific actions an owner can perform on a file depend on their assigned permissions.
 Ownership provides control, but actual permissions define file access and operations.

+Owner gets r, w and execute when they create a directory and read adn write for files created.

 **If you give permissions to the User entity, what does this mean?**

 If you give permissions to the User entity, it means that you are granting specific rights and access to an individual user account on a system or a file.